 In discernment you ask the questions: What gives me energy?
 What is my deepest desire?
 What do I really have a passion for?
 What is God’s will for me?

 Things to keep in mind: Discernment is HARD WORK!
 Few people experience a summons that is clearly from God and whose message is both clear and easy to understand.
 God more frequently communicates through the ordinary, everyday events of people’s lives.
 Chances are God isn’t going to write you on FaceBook or text you on your cell phone about what you should do with your life.
-(If He does, write me, Sr. Ruth, at email@example.com and let me know so I have proof that He does such things!)
+(If He does, write me, Sr. Maria Victoria at firstname.lastname@example.org and let me know so I have proof that He does such things!)
 Much PATIENCE and TRUST is needed in the process.

 How do you know if you are called to a Religious Vocation?